Diego Maradona Family: Soccer Legend’s Ex-Wife Claudia Villafane, Many Children In Spotlight After His Death

 Diego Maradona’s family is in the spotlight after the soccer legend passed away at the age of 60.

 The Argentinian forward, whose career spanned two decades, died early this week.
 According to Goal.com, he had been hospitalized since the start of November suffering from fatigue, with tests showing a blood clot on his brain.
-He underwent successful surgery, but reportedly died of heart failure this week.
+He underwent successful surgery but reportedly died of heart failure this week.

 Maradona Known For ‘Extravagant’ Lifestyle, High-Profile Relationships